-Rapid Safety Feedback is a process designed to flag key risk factors in in-home services cases that could gravely affect a child's safety.
+Rapid Safety Feedback is a process designed to flag key risk factors for in-home services cases that could gravely affect a child's safety.
 These factors have been determined based on reviews of other cases where child injuries or tragedies have occurred.
-Factors include but are not limited to the parents' ages, the presence of a paramour in the home, evidence of substance abuse, or previous criminal records, and prior abuse history.
+Factors include but are not limited to the parents' ages, the presence of a boyfriend in the home, evidence of substance abuse, or previous criminal records, and prior abuse history.
 The critical component of the process is the case consultation in which the reviewer engages the child case manager and the supervisor in a discussion about the case.
-All reviews focus on children four (4) years old and younger and are completed using the DCF Qualtrics at: https://myflfamilies.co1.qualtrics.com/jfe/form/
+The case review focuses on the below five (5) overarching items: